 The food firm operates about 15 locations across North America, 13 in Europe, 18 in the Asia/Pacific region, and 12 others internationally.

 The ketchup company serves a variety of customer segments, such as food retailers, foodservice providers, and the US military.
 It sells its products to wholesale, cooperative and independent grocery accounts, convenience stores, bakeries, pharmacies, mass merchants, club stores, foodservice distributors, and institutions the likes of hotels, restaurants, hospitals, healthcare facilities, and certain government agencies.

-Heinz, which sells its products through its own sales organizations and through independent brokers, agents, and distributors, spent $465 million on advertising during fiscal 2013, up from $440 million and $369 million in 2012 and 2011, respectively.
-Wal-Mart continues to be Heinz's largest customer, representing 10% of both 2013 and 2012 sales.
+Heinz sells its products through its own sales organizations and through independent brokers, agents, and distributors.
+It spent $386.2 million on advertising expenses (including production and communication costs) in fiscal 2014 (ended December 28), down from $439.3 million and $416.9 million in FY2013 and FY2012, respectively.

 As part of its strategy to squeeze the last drop out of its primary ketchup business and chase after promising emerging markets, Heinz is also focused on shedding non-core businesses operating outside the US.
-To this end, the company in early 2013 agreed to sell its China packaged food business to Zhengzhou Sanguan Foods Co.
+To this end, the company sold its China packaged food business in mid-2013 to Zhengzhou Sanquan Foods Co.